Chris-Gordon-Smith/zettiki/README.md

 ### Acknowledgements

 Zettiki is made possible by the work of the [org-roam](https://www.orgroam.com/) project, which provides Emacs users with powerful functionality for editing and linking notes.
-The author gratefully acknowledges the work of Jethro and the wider org-roam community.
+The author gratefully acknowledges the work of Jethro Kuan and the wider org-roam community.